 Still can’t find what you’re looking for?
 Another option is to choose an Airbnb.
 Airbnb is quite common all around Romania including in Brașov.
-I’d recommend staying as close to old town as you can get.
-If you’re new to Airbnb make sure to use my referral code for a $55 credit.
+I’d recommend staying as close to the old town as you can get.

-Day 1 – Exploring the main Brasov attractions
+Day 1 – Exploring the Main Attractions in Brasov